-Every design is evidence of the process that went into creating it.
+Every design is the result of the process that went into creating it.

-My design process results in carefully crafter, thoughtful and effective graphic assets that enable the client to attain their goals in the marketplace.
-Whether it’s building a customer base, increasing a donor base, or bringing people together for training or celebration, the process I undertake for each design project involves the following parts:
+My design process results in carefully crafted, effective graphic assets that enable the client to achieve their goals in the marketplace.
+The process I undertake for each design project involves the following parts:

 1. Define the problem.